doitintl/doit-composer-airflow-training/src/build-airflow-pipelines-on-composer/write-the-dags/branching_dag.md

 # Branching DAG

 When designing data pipelines, there may be use cases that require more complex task flows than "Task A > Task B > Task C".
-For example, there is a use case where different tasks need to be chosen to execute based on the results of an upstream task.
+For example, let's say that there is a use case where different tasks need to be chosen to execute based on the results of an upstream task.
 We call this `branching` in Airflow, and it uses a particular Operator `BranchPythonOperator` to handle this use case.

 `BranchPythonOperator` takes a Python function as an input.
 The function must return a list of task IDs that the DAG should proceed with based on some logic.